arlac77/uti/README.md

 ## Uniform Type Identifier

-Please see "ars technica" article for a description about the principles of UTIs [(http://arstechnica.com/apple/2005/04/macosx-10-4/11/)].
+Please see [ars technica](http://arstechnica.com/apple/2005/04/macosx-10-4/11/) article for a description about the principles of UTIs.

-For a list of known UTIs please see \[(<http://www.escape.gr/manuals/qdrop/UTI.html>)]
+For a list of known UTIs please see [here](<http://www.escape.gr/manuals/qdrop/UTI.html>)

 # example